-Kyndall Williams is an 13-year-old honor roll middle school student currently residing in Winston- Salem, NC.
-A dancer since the age of 2 1/2, she has performed in jazz, ballet, and hip-hop competitions with her dance company, Positive Image Performing Arts.
+Kyndall Williams is a 14-year-old “National Junior Honor Society” middle school student at Forsyth Academy.
+Born in Charlotte, NC but currently residing in Winston- Salem, NC since 2014.
+A dancer since the age of 2 1/2, she has performed in jazz, ballet, and hip-hop competitions with her former dance company, Positive Image Performing Arts.
 She has received several medals and trophies because of her dancing talent.

-In 2013, she wrote her first children’s book “How Tara the Turkey Escaped Being Thanksgiving Dinner” and would go on to complete two more children’s books, “Sara’s School HAIR Blues” and “Sara Starts a Non-Profit: The Sara Project”.
-Born with a compassionate heart and need to give back to those less fortunate, with the guidance of her mother, Kyndall started her own non-profit organization in 2016, “The Kyndall Project”, which is committed to giving back to children in need.
+In 2013, she wrote her first children’s book “How Tara the Turkey Escaped Being Thanksgiving Dinner” and would go on to complete three more children’s books, “Sara’s School HAIR Blues”, “Sara Starts a Non-Profit: The Sara Project” and Come Color With Me.
+Born with a compassionate heart and need to give back to those less fortunate, with the guidance of her mother April Reich, Kyndall started her own non-profit organization in 2016, “The Kyndall Project”, which is committed to giving back to children in need.

-Kyndall will be featured in an upcoming film called “Monarch Butterflies” premiering in late Fall 2017.
+Kyndall was featured in film called “Monarch Butterflies” that premiered in late Fall 2017.
 With a passion for dance, art, science, history, and a genuine desire to make a difference in her community, Kyndall is poised to affect positive change in the world for many years to come.